|Lift Hook||Dam Gate||Conveyor||Cable Short|

 To see more on finite element analysis, see Nastran FEA Software Simulation Demo Video.

-- Used to quantify design defects, fatigue, buckling, and code compliance.
+- Used to quantify vibration, fatigue, buckling, and code compliance

 Read about our finite element analysis capabilities.